 In a public hospital, you’ll be treated by the doctor on duty unless you go in as a private patient (when you can choose).

 Your choice of both public and private hospitals so that you can have access to the latest and greatest facilities and technology when you need them most.

 4. Avoid painful full-cost private hospital bills

 You might be surprised just how much a hospital stay can cost without private hospital cover.
-To give you an idea, here are just some of the hospital bills we’ve paid for our members in 2019:
+To give you an idea, here are just some of the hospital bills we’ve paid for our members in early 2018:

 Again it’s completely up to you, but you might want to get that money tree planted just in case.